Nigel2392/go-django/docs/configuring.md

 It should be initialized by calling `err := app.Initialize()`.

-This will set up a few things:
+This will set up a few things, (in order):

  * The logger (By default setup with level `INFO`)